 If required trainings, workshops or meetings are not available, not scheduled, or if the LHJ staff person is unable to attend these activities prior to conducting assigned tasks, the LHJ staff person may, with ODW approval, substitute other training activities to be determined by ODW.
-Such substitute activities may include one-on-one training with ODW staff, co-surveys with ODW staff, or other activities as arranged and pre-approved by ODW.
+Such substitute activities may include one-on-one training with ODW staff, or other activities as arranged and pre-approved by ODW.
 LHJ staff may not perform the activities under tasks 1, 2, and 3 without completing the training that has been arranged and approved by ODW.